VitaliKarpuk/Homework/README.md

 # Homework
-The homework branch contains my homework.
+In the homework branch contains my homework.